Classification: Monoclonal Antibody

 How to Take Denosumab

-Denosumab is given every 4 weeks by subcutaneous injection (given under the skin, similar to insulin).
-In addition, your healthcare provider will want you to take calcium and vitamin D supplements to help with your bone health and prevent your blood calcium levels from getting too low.
+Denosumab is given every 4 weeks by subcutaneous injection (SQ, given under the skin, similar to insulin).
+In addition, your healthcare provider may have you take calcium and vitamin D supplements to help with your bone health and prevent your blood calcium levels from getting too low.
 Talk with your team about what doses are right for you.
 You should drink plenty of fluids while taking this medication.
 Try to drink 8-10 glasses of non-alcoholic, non-caffeinated liquids a day.

 Possible Side Effects of Denosumab